Posted May 6, 2025 in Occupational Health

 Read Article

 Sunscreen is a must for all workers outdoors, no matter their natural skin tone.
 Provide broad spectrum sunscreen of SPF 15 or higher for workers who may forget theirs or who need a refill.
-Whenever possible, send out text message or verbal reminders to workers to reapply sunscreen at least every two hours (or sooner, if they’re perspiring heavily or getting wet).
+Whenever possible, send out text message or verbal reminders to workers to reapply sunscreen at least every two hours.

 Encourage the use of other sun-specific personal protective equipment (PPE), such as wide-brimmed hats, UV-protective sunglasses, tight-weave or high-SPF clothing and long sleeves and pants when appropriate.